Matt-Hill-83/RentMyRobot/README.md

-# Robot Gallery
+# Rent My Robot

-# Personal Portfolio site

 * [Live Link](http://www.rent-my-robot.com//)

 ## Minimum Viable Product
-Robot-Gallery is a clone of Airbnb built on Rails and Backbone.
+Rent My Robot is a clone of Airbnb built on Rails and Backbone.
 It will show an index view and accompanying map of robots in San Francisco.
 Users can: